cole-le/jetsy-landing/README.md

 # Jetsy - AI-Powered Startup Idea Validation Platform

-Jetsy auto-generates landing pages and ad tests to measure real interest — before you write a single line of code.
+Jetsy turns any idea into a business in 24 hours.
+Instantly create websites, launch ads, and see if real customers would pay — all powered by AI.

 ## 🚀 Features